metagov/daostar/DAOIPs/daoip-5.md

-            "id": "<The id of the grant pool, in the format above.>", "name": "<The name of the grant pool.>", "description": "<A description of the grant pool.>", "isOpen": <OPTIONAL: A Boolean true/false indicating whether the grant pool is open to or seeking new applications.>, "closeDate": "<OPTIONAL: The ISO DateTime at which point the grant pool will stop taking new applications.>", "applicationsURI": "<A URI pointing to current and past applications received by the grant pool, following the DAOIP-5 Applications JSON-LD Schema.>",
+            "id": "<The id of the grant pool, in the format above.>", "name": "<The name of the grant pool.>", "description": "<A description of the grant pool.>", "grantPoolType" : "<OPTIONAL : A text value indicating the type of funding mechanism used for this grant pool>" "isOpen": <OPTIONAL: A Boolean true/false indicating whether the grant pool is open to or seeking new applications.>, "closeDate": "<OPTIONAL: The ISO DateTime at which point the grant pool will stop taking new applications.>", "applicationsURI": "<A URI pointing to current and past applications received by the grant pool, following the DAOIP-5 Applications JSON-LD Schema.>",